kamal-bhatt/dockertodo/README.md

 # dockertodo
 A sample docker based application.
-The application is the todo.
+The application is for managing todo.

 # docker best practice
 Ex - nodejs